The Magical Revolution of the Reincarnated Princess and the Genius Young Lady: Main supporting

-A noblewoman who was disowned by her family and Anisphia's best friend.
-Though born with powerful magic, her body cannot handle it, causing her pain whenever she uses it.
-This, along with noble society's focus on magic, eventually caused her to snap and lash out against her family, becoming an infamous sadist, until Anisphia stopped her rampage.
-At present, she has taken to developing drugs and often supports Anisphia in her research.
-Her past has led her to become obsessed with incurable conditions, which she calls "curses".
+A noblewoman and Anisphia's longtime alchemist friend.
+Though born with powerful magic, her body cannot handle it, causing her pain and violent outbursts whenever she uses it.
+Ostracized by her family, she lives alone in a villa and is treated for her condition by Anisphia.
+Her past has led her to become obsessed with incurable conditions, which she calls "curses", and she often supports Anisphia in her research by developing drugs.